-The ghosts of the condemned would later have their revenge.
-A shipload of British soldiers, sent to pursue Washington on his retreat from Manhattan to White Plains, foundered at the reef.
-No redcoats survived.
+The ghosts of the victims later had their revenge when a shipload of British soldiers, sent to pursue Washington on his retreat from Manhattan to White Plains, foundered at the reef and no redcoats survived.

-Another, more benign tale of how the place got its name, comes from the settlers of nearby Manhasset Neck (Cows Neck).
-It tells that many ships while trying to make their way past the dangerous reef en route to Manhasset Bay were “executed” on the rocks.
+A more benign tale of how the place got its name comes from the early settlers of nearby Manhasset Neck (Cows Neck) who said that many ships were “executed” on the rocks while trying to make their way past the dangerous reef en route to Manhasset Bay.

-A decade later, on March 3, 1847, $25,000 was appropriated to build a lighthouse directly on the reefs.
-The architectural design was granted to Alexander Parris, who, after reviewing the area, selected a site.
-However, local mariners argued for a different site, and the Lighthouse Board sent out an independent body to study the issue.
-They ended up recommending yet another site for the proposed lighthouse.
-Parris insisted that construction at this site would cost four to five times more than at the site he had originally selected.
-The lighthouse was eventually built at the site first proposed by Parris - the largest exposed rock on the reef.
+A decade later, on March 3, 1847, $25,000 was appropriated to build a lighthouse directly on the rocks, as it would, in the long run, be cheaper than a lightship.
+The architectural design was granted to Alexander Parris, who a few years before had drawn up a similar tower for Maine’s wave-swept Saddleback Ledge.
+After reviewing the reef, Parris selected a site for the lighthouse.
+Local mariners argued for a different site, and the Lighthouse Board sent out an independent body to study the issue that ended up recommending yet another site for the proposed lighthouse.
+Parris insisted that construction at this site would cost four to five times more than at the site he had originally selected, and the lighthouse was eventually built at the site first proposed by Parris – the largest exposed rock on the reef.